 The GithubReceiver must read from a configuration file that contains information to be able to connect to the Github repository.
 The configuration file must contain the properties listed below.
 Items with an asterisk(*) are required.

-- repositoryOwner* - Username for owner of repository
+- repositoryOwner* - Username for the owner of the repository

-- repositoryName* - Name of repository where files should be pushed
+- repositoryName* - Name of the repository where files should be pushed

 - committerName* - Username of committer

 - branch* - Branch where files should be pushed

 - token* - Access token used by committer